oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Pro se: It is common for individuals charged with minor traffic violations to decide to self-represent or go pro se.
 Trials are usually held before a judge, but the court may hold a jury trial for a serious misdemeanor or felony violation.
 In preparation for trial, pro se defendants have access to court resources upon request, and many are successful in this way.
 For complicated cases, however, there is no substitute for services received from an experienced attorney.

-• Hire an attorney: Though the more expensive alternative, hiring an experienced traffic attorney is very useful.
+• Hire an attorney: Though the more expensive alternative, hiring an experienced traffic attorney may prove very useful.
 For one, the attorney can conduct an independent investigation, negotiate a plea bargain with the prosecutor, spot bases for dismissal, and file an appeal if necessary.
 Besides, nothing can replace competent assessment and counsel from an attorney.

 How to Fight a Traffic Ticket Without Going to Trial